futureswap/liquidation_bot/README.md

 sudo curl -L https://github.com/docker/compose/releases/download/1.26.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
 sudo chmod +x /usr/local/bin/docker-compose
 ```
-* clone this repo and add your private key to .env
+* Clone this repo and add your private key to .env
 ```
 git clone https://github.com/futureswap/liquidation_bot.git
 cd liquidation_bot
 echo "YOUR_PRIVATE_KEY" > .env
 ```
-* in another terminal start up docker with
+* In another terminal start up docker with
 ```
 sudo dockerd
 ```

-* go back to original terminal and run
+* Go back to original terminal and run
 ```
-    $ docker-compose up
+docker-compose up
 ```

 If you exit out of your instance, the Docker container will still be running.
 To see the logs, cd into liquidation_bot and run
 ```
 docker-compose logs --follow --tail 20 api
 ```